bmanders716/bmanders716.github.io/cookbook.md

 Imitation Foie Gras.

-_Ingredients_--Ω†lb. of calf's liver.
+_Ingredients_--Ì†¨b. of calf's liver.
-               º†lb. of bacon.
+               Ï†¨b. of bacon.
                A piece of carrot, turnip, and onion.
                A sprig of parsley, thyme, and marjoram.
                A bay leaf.